 Rounder Records

-Rounder Records began in 1970 as an independent, locally-owned label based in Somerville, Massachusetts.
-Initially founded with a focus on country and bluegrass by Bill Nowlin, Ken Irwin and Marian Leighton (later Marian Leighton Levy), three friends who met during their college years, the company has also released music by artists performing blues, Cajun, folk, jazz, boogie woogie and various subgenres of Americana.
+Rounder Records began in 1970 as an independent, locally owned label based in Somerville, Massachusetts.
+Founded by Bill Nowlin, Ken Irwin and Marian Leighton (later Marian Leighton Levy), three friends who met during their college years, the label focused on country and bluegrass initially but expanded its range dramatically over the years, releasing albums by artists performing blues, boogie-woogie, Cajun, folk, jazz and various subgenres of Americana.

-The label quickly became known for its rather quirky and unique selection of recordings; the first two albums it released were from the Cambridge-based Spark Gap Wonder Boys and a 76-year old banjo player from North Carolina, George Pegram.
-While some of Rounder’s initial artists, notably bluegrass and folk singer-songwriter Norman Blake, had passionate cult followings, few were major commercial successes but the label’s founders took their commitment to preserve the best of blues and old-timey music extremely seriously, whether the records they released were big sellers or not.
+The company quickly became known for its rather quirky and unique selection of recordings; the first two albums it released were by the Cambridge-based Spark Gap Wonder Boys and a 76-year-old banjo player from North Carolina, George Pegram.
+While some of Rounder’s initial artists, notably bluegrass and folk singer-songwriter Norman Blake, had passionate cult followings, very few were major commercial successes but the label’s founders took their commitment to preserve the best of blues and old-timey music extremely seriously, whether the records they released were big sellers or not.
 In fact, sometimes having an artist who sold only several thousand copies was considered a plus.

-Everything changed in 1977, however, with Rounder’s first venture into rock ‘n’ roll.
-The label signed a blues-rock outfit from Delaware, George Thorogood and The Destroyers, whose self-titled debut album saw significant airplay on rock radio and eventually went gold by selling 500,000 copies.
+Everything changed in 1977, however, with Rounder’s first venture into rock.
+The label signed a wildly popular, nationally renowned outfit from Delaware, George Thorogood & The Destroyers, whose self-titled debut album saw significant airplay on rock radio and eventually went gold by selling 500,000 copies.
 The group’s next Rounder release, 1978’s Move It On Over, did even better, going gold and reaching #33 in the Billboard 200, a rarity for any blues-rock album.
 In 1979, Thorogood introduced Boston-based boogie-woogie pianist Preacher Jack to the Rounder team, resulting in his debut LP Rock ‘N’ Roll Preacher, which the label issued in 1980 and featured members of The Destroyers along with contributions from Sleepy LaBeef and Duke Robillard,

 (by Donna Halper)